-- Application data that is valid globally throughout the cluster includes GSSB, ULS and the service data of non-node-bound services.
-This data is present in the UTM cluster files. - Data that is applicable locally at node level such as, for example, TLS and the service data of node-bound services (see page 126) is saved in the KDCFILE of the relevant node application.
+- Application data that is valid globally throughout the cluster includes GSSB, ULS and the service data of nonnode-bound services.
+This data is present in the UTM cluster files. - Data that is applicable locally at node level such as, for example, TLS and the service data of node-bound services (see "Service restart") is saved in the KDCFILE of the relevant node application.